schmelczer/great-ai/docs/how-to-guides/large-file.md

 ## From the command-line

 The main reason for using the `large-file` or `python3 -m great_ai.large_file` commands is to upload or download models from the terminal.
-For example, when building a docker image, it is best-practice to cache the referred models.
+For example, when building a docker image, it is best practice to cache the referred models.

 ### Setup